On the PeV knee of cosmic rays spectrum and TeV cutoff of electron spectrum: Introduction

-The energy scale of the cosmic rays knee and electron cutoff are quite different, it is fairly reasonable to explain them with independent processes.
-But one should be cautious that both PeV cosmic rays and TeV electron have almost same Lorentz factor $\gamma$, which is about $10^6$.
-It is possible that such an agreement is purely a coincidence, but one can't rule out the possibility that this is an indication that two phenomena are related to the same physics process.
+The energy scale of the CR knee and the electron cutoff are quite different, which is reasonable to be explained with independent processes.
+But it should be noticed that both PeV CR nuclei and TeV electrons have almost a same Lorentz factor $\gamma$ around $10^6$.
+So it is possible that these similar spectral features share a common origin.
+This work will try to explore this possibility.